Admitted Student Resources

 We are delighted that you have selected the University of South Florida (USF) for your graduate studies.
 We know that students often have many choices for graduate study, so we are extremely pleased you have joined our family of learners and our community of scholars.
 You are attending USF at a very exciting time, as the university continues to grow its national and international reputation.
 We are truly a global university serving the needs of students worldwide.
 USF is classified by the Carnegie Foundation for the Advancement of Teaching in the top tier of research universities, a distinction attained by only 2.2 percent of all universities.
 It ranks 50th in the nation for federal expenditures in research and total expenditures in research among all U.S. universities, public or private, according to the National Science Foundation.

-I invite you to explore this New Student Webpage and the entire Graduate School Website to learn about the services, activities, and opportunities available to you.
+I invite you to explore this New Student Webpage and the entire Office of Graduate Studies Website to learn about the services, activities, and opportunities available to you.
 We continue to grow and expand our offerings in research funding, scholarship, and professional development so you will be prepared for leadership roles.
 From “Welcome student,” to “Congratulations, graduate!” – we are here to enhance your graduate student experience.
 I look forward to seeing you at the many events, workshops, and meetings we schedule for students and hope you will become very involved!
 Please do not hesitate to contact us if you need assistance or information.

-Welcome to the Graduate School!
+Welcome to USF!

-Before the start of the fall and spring semesters the Graduate School provides an orientation program to welcome and inform new students.
+Before the start of the fall and spring semesters the Office of Graduate Studies provides an orientation program to welcome and inform new students.
 This is an opportunity for new graduate students to learn about university services, academic resources, policies and procedures, departmental information, and campus organizations.
 In addition, it gives graduate students a chance to meet each other in a social setting to share experiences and forge friendships.